alexwarren/techdebtguide/articles/case-study-stack-overflow.md

 So that's how the technical debt came about.
 How did I fix it?

+Slowly, carefully, and with planning.

+Although this technical debt was slowing me down with the work I was doing to update the login pages, I didn't try to fix it immediately.
+That would have been a lot of scope creep for that task.
+So I sucked it up and finished my work with the technical debt still in place.
+With that piece of work done, I had some time to prototype some things.

+Established that Talent could authenticate users by reading the CareersAuth database.
+Able to replicate the functionality of ASP.NET Simple Membership (see RFC).

+Feature flagged login and signup pages to use new login code.
+Sent RFC for feedback, to see how far the project should go.
+Got comments back, effectively approval.
+Code review.
+Shipped it.
+Plan with SRE to decommission old CareersAuth site.
+Ended up not going further and merging the databases.

 Sep 2016.
 I was working on the new Talent onboarding experience, and needed to update the design on the login pages to match the main Stack Overflow (as one aspect of Careers being a fork of old SO was that it had the old SO design, which was really not very user friendly).
 I noticed CareersAuth was way out of date with .Net frameworks.
 Then I questioned its existence.

 Week of 18 July: Talent Onboarding - Implementing Courtny’s redesign